‘Jersey Shore’ Fans In A Frenzy After Show Teases Jenni & Pauly D Hook Up After Wild New Orleans Night

 — Jersey Shore (@JerseyShore) May 1, 2020

-In the infamous Season 1 hookup, Jenni and Pauly did spend some sexy time together, with Pauly revealing he had his private part pierced and Jenni thinking it was the coolest thing in the clip seen below.
-This was ten years ago.
+In the infamous Season 1 hookup, Jenni and Pauly did spend some intimate time together, with Pauly revealing he had his private part pierced and Jenni thinking it was the coolest thing.
+This was 10 years ago.
 Today, Jenni has been married and divorced and both are parents.
 Pauly has one daughter Amabella and Jenni is a mother to Greyson and Meilani.

-The clip ends with text on the screen that says “JWOWW + PAULY D.”
+The clip ends with text on the screen that says, “JWOWW + PAULY D.”

 Fans of the series could not believe the tease and shared their explosive feelings in the comments section of the Twitter post.